Ike-chukwu/cog-v1/README.md

 # COG PM FRONTEND

 This is the new repository for COG PM Frontend, please try to follow the rules below to prevent the chaos that happened in the last repo.
 Thanks!

 ## REPO RULES🚨🚨🚨

-- ALWAYS build (i.e `npm run build` or `yarn build`) your code before you push to this repo, to prevent deployment errors👍🏾
+- ALWAYS build (i.e `npm run build`) your code before you push to this repo, to prevent deployment errors👍🏾
+- Please use `npm` and not `yarn` to avoid two `.lock` files in the repo
 - Don't edit the setup files without general permission (i.e .eslintrc.json, .prettierrc, .prettierignore, .vscode files, .husky files)
 - All files should be in `.js` not `.jsx` to encourage consistency
 - The main styling for this website is "TailwindCSS", adhere from creating more `.scss` and `.css`("Use `globals.css" for your custom css)